tinymovr/Tinymovr/README.md

 ### Repository Structure

 The master branch of this repository reflects the latest release.
+Note that atm the master branch only accepts hotfixes.

 Development takes place at the [develop](https://github.com/tinymovr/Tinymovr/tree/develop) branch.